Lochgelly – St Andrew’s Church

 FHBT’s on-going project with Fife Council at St Andrew’s Church in Lochgelly was identified through a ‘charrette’ exercise sponsored by Scottish Government that gave local people an opportunity to participate in a discussion about how physical, social and economic sustainability might be achieved.
 The project seeks to tackle issues of health and wellbeing through the adaptation of the church to create a climbing and bouldering centre.

 The project demonstrates how heritage can contribute to social and economic improvements in communities as part of a partnership approach.
 Funded by the Scottish Government’s Regeneration Capital Grants Fund and by Fife Council, it contributed – alongside the efforts of local people and partner organisations over many years – to Lochgelly’s success in being named “Scotland’s Most Improved Town” at the SURF awards in 2016.
+Once opened, the centre will offer local people a chance to have a go at climbing and bouldering, and to see national competitions on their own doorstep – as well as attracting climbers from across Scotland to try out the brand new facilities.

 To find out more about our past, present and future projects throughout Fife by the Fife Historic Buildings Trust, click below.